-You may need the protection of the bankruptcy laws if you are unable to pay your bills on time.
+You may need the protection of the bankruptcy laws if you cannot pay your bills on time.
 Bankruptcy proceedings can help protect you against aggressive bill collectors and preserve as much of your property for you as possible.

-If you cannot manage your bills, call a lawyer to learn about your rights and avoid missing advantages that can be lost with the passage of time.
+If you cannot manage your bills, call a lawyer to learn about your rights and avoid missing advantages that can be lost over time.

 Alternatives to Bankruptcy

 Ask your lawyer about the alternatives to seeking relief under the bankruptcy laws.

 One alternative is to contact your creditors to request a discount or additional time to pay.
 Another alternative is to seek the help of a reputable credit counseling service.
 These organizations may be able to help you manage your bills and work out an arrangement with your creditors.
 A third alternative is to borrow money to pay off your debts, replacing them with a single loan and one monthly payment.
 Such refinancing can make sense if the repayment period is extended at a lower interest rate.

 Each of these alternatives has benefits and disadvantages that a lawyer can explain.
 You may find that bankruptcy is your best option.

 You have two options under the bankruptcy laws.

 In liquidation, also called Chapter 7 bankruptcy, you will be allowed to keep certain kinds of property under the exemptions allowed under federal and state bankruptcy laws.
 The definition of “exempt property” differs in each state, and it can include a home or car, clothing, furniture, household appliances, and tools of your trade.